T-ara N4: History

 On July 10, 2013, Areum left the group to pursue her solo career.

-Core Contents Media announced Areum was replaced by Dani in T-ara N4.
-Dani was originally revealed as the eighth member of T-ara in 2012 but never debuted with the group.
-Following Areum departure under T-ara and T-ara N4, Dani briefly only introduced as a member of T-ara N4 since then.
-As of October 2014, their agency initiated Dani to not be part of T-ara N4 and Dani continued her training under the agency.
+Core Contents Media announced that Dani would occupy Areum's positions only in the T-ara N4 sub-unit, while in May 2012 Dani was originally revealed to join T-ara as the ninth member following the completion of her training.
+As of October 2014, their agency decided that Dani would not be part of T-ara N4 and continue as a trainee under the agency instead.